TheMrXandr/JourneyONS/core/goals.md

 Minor: I will find my keys.
 Major: I will join the hockey team.
 Mythic:I will find my long lost sister!

+## What is Fate?
+Fate is a unique mechanic of the Journey system, a resource earned by achieving goals that lets you alter your own Fate during play.

+## What can I do with Fate?
+Fate can be spent on many things.
+Some modules may even contain additional uses for Fate.

+Some uses require more than one Fate and in these cases Fate can be pooled from more than one Traveler.
+In the core system Fate can be used for the following things:

+- (1) Change your roll to an <8> garunteeing a flat success.
+- (3) Alter your character's Aspects any way you like.
+- (9) Ressurect a fallen Traveler.